Explore how your team can use Hiver.

 While it is not right to let one business cut in line and get ahead of another to receive customer service, it is perfectly acceptable to prioritize your support queue.
 This prioritization can be done with the help of SLAs.

-SLAs can help you prioritize your support queue based on your team’s bandwidth, the severity of the issues, and the type of customer.
+SLAs can also help you prioritize your support queue based on your team’s bandwidth, the severity of the issues, and the type of customer.

 3. Build multiple customer self-service options